 When Your Recipe Calls for Sour Cream

-If you trade in plain Greek yogurt, you’re giving your health a double boost—you’re reducing your intake of calories and saturated fat while also getting a dose of probiotics, healthy fat and protein.
+If you trade in plain Greek yogurt, you’re giving your health a double boost—you’re reducing your intake of calories and saturated fat while also getting a dose of probiotics and protein.

 When Your Recipe Calls for Oil

 Use unsweetened applesauce instead.
 Yes, you read that right!
 When the recipe for your favorite holiday baked good includes oil or even butter, swap it out.

 You can replace it 1:1 with applesauce, which serves the same purpose as oil in adding moisture to the recipe.
 Or you can experiment some and switch out half or a quarter of the amount of oil called for.
 Mashed bananas can also work in a pinch.

 (If you’re cooking for someone with an egg allergy or who is following a vegan diet, both applesauce and bananas can be used in place of eggs, too.
 Use a quarter cup of applesauce or half a medium banana per egg in the recipe.)

 Use low-fat milk or a dairy alternative like soy milk or almond milk instead.
 When you make this healthy cooking substitution, you’ll reduce the number of calories and fat in the recipe without altering the flavor profile or making it less creamy.

 This swap works for both baked goods and heartier foods like soups and casseroles that use cream in the recipe.

 When Your Recipe Calls for White Bread…